MichaelClerx/making-figures/1-2-design-for-papers.md

 Best case scenario these will require lots of emails back and forth in the final stages of publication (sometimes with a week interval between each email).
 More likely the journal style simply won't allow it.

-### Subfigures

-OK in thesis, but never in a paper:
+Subfigures are OK in a thesis, but never in a paper:

 ![fig](./figures-1/subfigures-1.png)